mmcgrana/pgpin/README.md

 ## pgpin

-`pgpin` is a toy clone of [Heroku Dataclips](https://dataclips.heroku.com), aiming to be an open-source example of building database-backed services in Go.
+`pgpin` is an open-source example app showing how to build a database-backed service in Go.

+The example is a clone of [Heroku Dataclips](https://dataclips.heroku.com), basically a "pastbin for SQL queries and results".

 `pgpin` is an in-progress experiment.
 We hope to learn: